 Every time customers interact with your business, they have an experience, whether positive, negative or somewhere in-between.
 The good news is that there are a variety of things you can do to help provide a positive experience for both in-person and online customers.

 For online retail, your focus should be on improving convenience and accessibility as a majority of people shop online to save time and energy.
 This is seen in the recent, massive investment retailers have made in developing mobile apps and increasing their delivery speed.

 Since this is an online interaction, your customers don’t expect much in the way of a sensory or emotional experience.
 They’re merely after convenience and accessibility.
 But in the case of brick and mortar stores, developing an emotional connection with customers becomes much more important.

 Purchasing from a physical store is still the preferred method of shopping across generations.
 Customers want to see and interact with products which isn’t possible from a computer screen or mobile phone.

-Many factors can lead to a positive customer experience, including how a customer was treated, how their senses were engaged, and the ease of navigation throughout the store.
-Focus on engaging the customer so that their trip is memorable in some fashion.
+Many factors can lead to a positive customer experience, including how a customer was treated, how the senses were engaged, and the ease of navigation throughout the store.
+Focus on engaging your customer so that the shopping trip is memorable in some fashion.
 When you can repeat this experience over the duration of a customer’s relationship with you, you build loyalty with that customer.

 Here are some examples of what retail stores can do to build that emotional connection with customers: